needle-mirror/com.unity.2d.animation/Documentation~/SpriteSkin.md

 Property            | Function
 --------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-**Always Update**   | Enable this to have the Sprite Skin will continue to deform the Sprite even when the visual is not in the view of the Camera.
+**Always Update**   | Enable this to have the Sprite Skin continue to deform the Sprite even when the visual is not in the view of the Camera.
 **[Auto Rebind](#auto-rebind)**     | Enable this to have the component attempt to find the correct GameObject Transforms to use as bones for the Sprite by using the GameObject Transform set in the **Root Bone** property as the starting point.
 **Root Bone**       | The property is use to indicate which GameObject Transform will be use as the Root Bone for the Sprite.
 **Bones**           | This shows the list of bones that are being setup for the Sprite in the Skinning Editor module.
 For each Sprite’s **Bone** entry, there needs to be a GameObject Transform associated with it so that deformation can be done correctly.